RVCE-ECE/TT10-DCO/docs/info.md

 ## How to test

-Explain how to use your project
+Explain how to use your project wwwd

 ## External hardware